 *Amounts include IBRD and IDA commitments

 The World Bank strategy balances reconstruction needs with long-term economic development.
 Reconstruction work focuses on housing and electricity.
-Beyond reconstruction, the World Bank Group supports government efforts to reduce its vulnerability to natural disasters, reconstruct critical infrastructure, build human capital, promote decentralized and inclusive growth, and strengthen governance.
+Beyond reconstruction, the World Bank Group supports government efforts to reduce its vulnerability to natural hazards, reconstruct critical infrastructure, build human capital, promote decentralized and inclusive growth, and strengthen governance.

 In housing, the neighborhood reconstruction approach is being used, which includes infrastructure improvements in neighborhoods, along with housing repair and reconstruction, and rental subsidies to facilitate return of displaced persons from camps into neighborhoods.
 In the electricity sector, support is centered on increasing access and quality of service, improving management of the public electricity utility, and reducing Government transfers over time.